Decadent, delicious and simple to make Pumpkin Bars with Maple Brown Butter Icing! All of your favorite Fall flavors in these lightened up bars.

 - 1 cup unsweetened applesauce

-- 1 15 ounce can of pumpkin puree (not pumpkin pie filling)
+- 15 ounces pumpkin puree not pumpkin pie filling

 - 2 cups whole wheat flour